-Procurement managers are vital to the whole success of a company.
-On a basic level, they ensure that their companies are taking a strategic approach to purchasing goods and services.
+Procurement Managers are vital to the whole success of a company.
+On a basic level, a Procurement Manager will ensure that their companies are taking a strategic approach to purchasing goods and services.
 They must secure the best deals and develop good relationships with suppliers.

 Can this candidate demonstrate strong relationship-building experience?

 It could be argued that the most important skill a Procurement Manager can have is relationship-building.
 Negotiation and communication skills are essential for this role – Procurement Managers will have to depend on their networks and relationships to guarantee the best prices.

 Basically, Procurement Managers have to be likeable and have the ability to influence a wide range of people.
 They will maintain regular contact with high-level senior staff like CEOs and MDs, and will have to forge relationships with manufacturers or designers from very small companies.